 Sony A7R II versus Nikon D5600

-The Sony Alpha A7R II and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in June 2015 and November 2016.
+The Sony Alpha A7R II and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in June 2015 and November 2016.
 The A7R II is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 The cameras are based on a full frame (A7R II) and an APS-C sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Nikon provides 24 MP.

-An illustration of the physical size and weight of the Sony A7R II and the Nikon D5600 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A7R II and the Nikon D5600.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).